Gary W. Cole, MD, FAAD

 - Is keloid prevention possible?

-- What are the treatments for keloids?
+- What is the prognosis for keloids?

 - Find a local Dermatologist in your town